Advanced Bible Quiz about Bible Characters.

 b.
 Abigail.

-Abigail persuaded David not to kill her husband, Nabal, for not giving up his supplies.
+The wife of Nabal persuaded David not to kill her husband for not giving up his supplies.
 Abigail told Nabal how she intervened and saved his life.

 After Nabal died, David married her.